electron/electron/docs/tutorial/performance.md

 a Node.js backend than it does for an application running on a client.

-This list is provided for your convenience – and is, much like our [security checklist][security] – not meant to exhaustive.
+This list is provided for your convenience – and is, much like our [security checklist][security] – not meant to be exhaustive.
 It is probably possible to build a slow Electron app that follows all the steps outlined below.
 Electron is a powerful development platform that enables you, the developer, to do more or less whatever you want.
 All that freedom means that performance is largely